Recruitment & Hiring

 Can a hiring manager do multiple criminal record checks of pre-qualified candidates and hire the one without a record?

-No. Under the Human Rights Code, it is illegal to discriminate against a person in employment because of their criminal conviction.
-The results of a security screening check cannot be used to short-list candidates for a position of trust.
+No. Under the Human Rights Code, it's illegal to discriminate against a person in employment because of their criminal conviction.
+The results of a security screening check can't be used to short-list candidates for a position of trust.
 A security screening check can only be done for the successful applicant.

-What if an applicant for one of these positions does not consent to a security screening check?
+What if an applicant for one of these positions doesn't consent to a security screening check?

 Successful completion of a security screening check is a condition of employment for applicants applying for designated positions.
-For these positions, if an applicant does not consent to a check, then they cannot be offered this particular position in the BC Public Service.
+For these positions, if an applicant doesn't consent to a check, then they can't be offered this particular position in the BC Public Service.

 The successful candidate will take the identification documents to a notary public for review and sign-off as certified true copies.
 The certified true copies are then forwarded with the completed criminal record consent form to the hiring manager.